 SQL needs very little introduction.
 Today it's one of the most widely used computer languages in the world.
 We will devote Chapter 4 to the CockroachDB SQL implementation.

-ACID transactions

-The relational model and the SQL language represented two important foundations for the emerging databases of the early 1980s.
-The ACID transaction model represented the final piece of the puzzle.

-All databases must handle concurrent data change requests in a way that balances consistency with concurrency.
-In 1981 Jim Gray articulated the core principles of transaction processing that we still use today.
-These principles later became known as ACID – atomic, consistent, isolated and durable – transaction processing.

-As Gray put it, "A transaction is a transformation of state which has the properties of atomicity (all or nothing), durability (effects survive failures) and consistency (a correct transformation)."
-The principle of isolation – added shortly after - required that one transaction should not be able to see the effects of other in-progress transactions.

 The RDBMS hegemony

 The combination of the relational model, SQL language and ACID transactions became the dominant model for new database systems from the early 1980s through to the early 2000s.
-These systems became known generically as Relational Database Management Systems (RDBMS), though it's important to realize that the relational model is just one of the three important pillars of almost all RDBMS systems.
+These systems became known generically as Relational Database Management Systems (RDBMS).

 By the end of the 20th century, the RDBMS reigned supreme.
-The leading databases of the day – Oracle, Sybase, SQL Server, Informix and DB2 competed on performance, functionality or price, but all were virtually identical in their adoption of the relational model, SQL and ACID transactions.
+The leading commercial databases of the day – Oracle, Sybase, SQL Server, Informix and DB2 competed on performance, functionality or price, but all were virtually identical in their adoption of the relational model, SQL and ACID transactions.
+As open source software grew in popularity, open source RDBMS systems such as MySQL and PostgreSQL gained significant and growing traction.

 The RDBMS came into prevalence at around the same time as another seismic paradigm shift.
 The world of Mainframe applications was giving way to the client-server model.
 In the client-server model, application code ran on microcomputers (PCs) while the database ran on a minicomputer, increasingly running the UNIX operating system.
 During the migration to client-server, mainframe-based pre-relational databases were largely abandoned in favor of the new breed of RDBMS.